OSAS/rh-events/2013/LSM.md

 There is a well established, common sense, very effective way to think of negotiations which will help you improve as a developer, and make your project better at the same time, from the Harvard Negotiation Project.
-In this talk, Leslie Hawthorn will provide an overview of negotiation theory and pointers to further resources.
-She will also explore the importance of *both* empathy and transparency in our communications as we look to make our free software project communities most successful.
+In this talk, Dave Neary will provide an overview of negotiation theory and pointers to further resources.
+He will also explore the importance of *both* empathy and transparency in our communications as we look to make our free software project communities most successful.